Longueil Sainte Marie – Team Sprint – May 28th, 2017

 Longueil Sainte Marie is located 70km north east of Paris on the way to Choisy au Bac.
 Both events are organized by Compiègne Triathlon.
 It was a qualifying race for the Picardie Region.

-The location of the race was at a ‘base nautique’ with a beach.
+The site of the race was at a ‘base nautique’ with a beach.
 The water was measured at 23.5° at 100m depth the night before which allowed for wet suits.
 We thought perhaps they set the temp just under 24° specifically in kindness for this reason.
 When we went in the water to warm up.
 To my delight, it was clean and clear enough to see that the plants had not grown high enough for me to touch them.
 It was a go!

 There were 76 teams and about 10 different colored caps spread out so that it was easy to identify each group while swimming.
 While watching you could see the blues overtaking the yellows and gaining on the purples etc, which was fun.
 Departures were in numerical order every 1:30.
 There were 5 benches for teams to sit on and move up as their time arrived.
 We were team #26 with a departure at 10:39.